effectfully-ou/sketches/ann-monad-var/README.md

  - How are we able to both write and modify a variable using a single setter?
 That's because we always read the contents of a variable before writing anything to it, so even though `v & _Var .~ x` doesn't need to call `read`, it calls and ignores the result.

 And there is an encoding that seems to solve all these problems.
 It uses profunctor optics, so you'll like it.
 Stay tuned.

+If you liked this post and appreciate the effort, consider becoming a [sponsor](https://github.com/sponsors/effectfully-ou) (starts from 1$).